 Serving student veterans

 Military sexual trauma (MST) is the term that the Department of Veterans Affairs (VA) uses to refer to sexual assault or repeated threatening sexual harassment that occurred while the veteran was in the military.
 It includes any sexual activity where someone is involved against his or her will – he or she may have been pressured into sexual activities (for example, with threats of negative consequences for refusing to be sexually cooperative or with implied faster promotions or better treatment in exchange for sex), may have been unable to consent to sexual activities (for example, when intoxicated), or may have been physically forced into sexual activities.

-Here at UNH we have a population of veteran students that have a unique set of needs and have dealt with a number of things that many civilian students have never had to deal with.
-SHARPP recognizes these differences and is committed to serve veterans and military connected students by providing accessible, free, culturally competent, and confidential advocacy and direct services to all survivors and their allies.
+Here at UNH, we have a population of veteran students that have a unique set of needs and have dealt with a number of things that many civilian students have never had to deal with.
+SHARPP recognizes these differences and is committed to serving veterans and military-connected students by providing accessible, free, culturally competent, and confidential advocacy and direct services to all survivors and their allies.

 National data from the Veterans Affairs (VA) screening program reveal that about 1 in 4 women and 1 in 100 men respond “yes,” that they experienced MST when screened by their VA provider.
 Although rates of MST are higher among women, because there are so many more men than women in the military, there are actually significant numbers of women and men seen in VA who have experienced MST.